Root: v. ground, center, nourish

 Soar: v. fly, spaciousness, in the flow

-Together: v. held, interconnected and interwoven in the web of life
+Together: v. interconnected, interwoven and in service of the web of life

 Death and Life Doula

-• Transformational Learning to uncover your inner guide and feel resourced to fully live
+Transformational Learning to uncover your inner guide, face fears and feel resourced to fully live within all cycles of life

 What is a Death Doula?

-A death doula is a compassionate teacher, guide and support for people facing death and grief.
-As we live in a death-denying and grief-phobic culture in the United States, there is much work to be done.
-The specific offerings of death doulas will differ.
-Like birth doulas, death doulas serve an essential function in our society meeting significant gaps that exist.
+A death doula is a teacher, guide and support for people facing death and loss.
+As we live in a death-denying and grief-phobic culture in the U.S.A, there is much work to be done.
+Like birth doulas, death doulas serve an essential function in our society addressing significant gaps.
+Root and Soar Together’s specialities are mentoring others who seek to serve as Death Doulas and direct grief support for individuals, families and communities navigating loss.

 What is a Life Doula?

-A life doula is a compassionate teacher, guide and support for people not feeling inspired and alive.
-Building upon her tools learned as a school counselor, Amy found energy work and Reiki to expand her offerings for people to uncover their inner reservoir of calm, courage, compassion and clarity.
-To discover the beauty of everyday life—in spite of it all— aligned with living one’s sacred gifts given to offer in service of the wellbeing of the world.
+A life doula is a teacher, guide and mentor for people not feeling alive.
+Building upon her tools learned as a school counselor, Amy found energy work and Reiki to expand her tools for compassionate living and self-discovery.
+Amy specializes in heart-work; serving as a guide for you to integrate your life experiences, making meaning of them and to trust your light.
+To discover the beauty of everyday life—in spite of it all— aligned with shining one’s own unique light for the wellbeing of the world.

 Amy’s path to guiding people with death, dying, life and living is possible thanks to her many teachers, mentors and guides.